ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 ### Graphite Web Interface

 In principle, any web server that supports the WSGI interface can be used.
-[Apache2] is already used by [Icinga2], so we use that.
-The following will add an [Apache2] virtual host that will serve Graphite on port 8080.
-If served only for `localhost` `127.0.0.1:8080` this should be safe, however to improve this other steps might be added: A firewall that blocks 8080, SSL and `httaccess`.
-(Both left as an exercise to the reader)
+[Apache2] is already used by [Icinga2], so we will use that.
+The following will add an Apache2 virtual host that will serve Graphite on port 8080.
+If only `localhost` `127.0.0.1:8080` is served, this should be safe, but to improve this, other steps may be added: A firewall that blocks 8080, SSL and `httaccess`.
+(Both left as an exercise for the reader).

 ```bash
 cat << EOF > /etc/uwsgi/apps-available/graphite.ini